API Examples

 Example 10.
 Extending JS Objects with native functions

-The example creates a JS Object with jerry_eval, then it is extended from C with a native function.
 In addition this native function shows how to get a property value from the object and how to manipulate it.

-Use the following code for api-example-10.c:
+Use the following code for api-example-10.c

 #include "jerryscript.h"